Data from Lightstone reveals that in 2020, first-time buyers were snapping up properties priced between R700,000 and R1.5m.

 Low interest rates and banks granting home loans (100% in some cases) has also boosted first-time home buying.

-Furthermore, Downs says many buyers are moving away from RDP developments in or near townships to be closer to work.
+Furthermore, Downes says many buyers are moving away from RDP developments in or near townships to be closer to work.

 First-time home buying to continue into 2021